 EMU Updates Non-Discrimination Statement

-On July 16, 2015, Eastern Mennonite University Board of Trustees met to review the non-discrimination statement that has been under review.
+On July 16, 2015, EMU Board of Trustees met to review the non-discrimination statement that has been under review.
 The trustees passed by majority vote an update to EMU’s non-discrimination statement as follows:

 The university’s hiring practices and benefits will now expand to include employees in same-sex marriages.